 Let’s talk about ERP.
-(Rhymes with burp.)
 The initials of ERP stand for Exposure & Response Prevention (preventing the response anxiety is telling you to take) or otherwise known as Exposure and Ritual Prevention.

 ERP is the most highly recommended type of therapy used to treat OCD.
 It’s what’s called an evidenced-based intervention.
-Evidence from studies have proven ERP is very effective.
-Basically you expose yourself to something that makes you uncomfortable and you do nothing to alleviate the discomfort.
+Evidence from studies has proven ERP is very effective.
+Basically, you expose yourself to something that makes you uncomfortable and you do nothing to alleviate the discomfort.

 First, you build a hierarchy of people, places, things or situations that trigger your anxiety or discomfort.
 You place them on the hierarchy (ladder) in terms of easiest to hardest to face.
 “If you were going to face this fear would this be easier to face than this?”
 Then you make a plan to gradually climb the hierarchy from easiest to hardest.
 You’ll know it’s time to move to another step when you’ve become bored or desensitized with the step you’re on.